Fusion ignition: 2021 and 2022 ignition reports

 The National Ignition Facility at the Lawrence Livermore National Laboratory in California reported in 2021 that it had triggered ignition in the laboratory on 8 August 2021, for the first time in the over-60-year history of the ICF program.
 The shot yielded 1.3 megajoules of fusion energy, an 8-fold improvement on tests done in spring 2021.
-NIF estimates that 230 kJ of energy reached the fuel capsule, which resulted in an almost 6-fold energy output from the capsule.
-A researcher from Imperial College London stated that the majority of the field agreed that ignition had been demonstrated.
+NIF estimates that the laser supplied 1.9 megajoules of energy, 230 kilojoules of which reached the fuel capsule.
+This corresponds to a total scientific energy gain of 0.7 and a capsule energy gain of 6.
+While the experiment fell short of ignition as defined by the National Academy of Sciences – a total energy gain greater than one – most people working in the field viewed the experiment as the demonstration of ignition as defined by the Lawson criterion.